 - Polygon boolean operations for

-Intersection,Union,Difference, andXor - A separate normalization pipeline for resolving self-intersections and overlaps into canonical positive-winding output
+Intersection,Union,Difference, andXor. - A dedicated normalization path for resolving self-intersections and overlaps into positive-winding output.

 - Stroke-outline generation through

-PolygonStroker - Support for non-convex polygons, holes, multiple disjoint regions, overlapping edges, and vertical segments
+PolygonStroker. - Support for non-convex polygons, holes, multiple disjoint regions, overlapping edges, and vertical segments.

-- Double-precision geometry without coordinate quantization
+- Double-precision geometry without an integer-grid conversion step.

-- An API built around
+- A small public model built around

-Vertexis one 2D pointContouris one ring of verticesPolygonis a collection of contours
+Vertexis one 2D point.Contouris one ring of vertices.Polygonis a collection of contours.

 At a high level, clipping means taking two input regions, usually called the subject and the clip, and combining them according to one of four rules:

-Unionkeeps anything covered by either shapeIntersectionkeeps only the shared overlapDifferencesubtracts the clip shape from the subject shapeXorkeeps the non-overlapping parts and removes the shared middle
+Unionkeeps anything covered by either shape.Intersectionkeeps only the shared overlap.Differencesubtracts the clip shape from the subject shape.Xorkeeps the non-overlapping parts and removes the shared middle.

 Difference is the one operation where argument order matters most.
 Difference(a, b) is not the same as Difference(b, a).